 So anyway, I’m just eager to record new stuff.
 I don’t want to rest on my laurels.
 When I started, The Strokes hadn’t come out yet.
 When the Strokes came out, I was like, “They’re playing guitar?”
 Then the White Stripes came out.
 Now I was like, this is a sea change, maybe I will be well-known.
 They managed to get all these fans back into rock and roll. ...
 Before me, there was Royal Trux that had the same kind of thing.
 Then there was the death of the industry.
 Now all this bottom stuff is bubbling up to the top.

 Do you feel like the media wants you as a fashion icon?

-If it all ends tomorrow, what do you think your legacy will be?
+If it all ended tomorrow, what do you think your legacy will be?

 The second this whole rock thing disappears or morphs into the next thing, I think it’s not gonna be kids consuming shit.
 Once that goes away, those legacies, those classic histories are gonna fade.
 Civilizations come and go.
 I don’t even know if the Beatles will be remembered.

 I’m not so sure it will matter to the next paradigm.
 We don’t have a very good perspective of how totalizing these sea changes can be.
 New memories are made every minute. ...
 I’m not good enough to be a pop star, anyway.
 There’s a bit of self-sabotage in my whole thing.